All Episodes

 The insurance policies would be written depending upon all those.

-Short break, right back, Tom Sullivan in on the Rush Limbaugh Radio program.
+Tom Sullivan in on the Rush Limbaugh radio program.

 Hello, poor people.

-Well, it's a lot of us are uh fit into that Census Bureau list.
+Well, it's a lot of us fit into that Census Bureau list.

-Tom, wait till they call all the illegal aliens to the next census, and we're paying for their kids' health care with the S chip bill.
+Tom, we do lick out all the illegal aliens to the next census, and we're paying for their kids' health care with the S-CHIP bill.

-What do you what do you what are you expecting at the state capital?
+What are you expecting at the state capital?

-You expecting uh you better get you know some of these protesters that are uh out protesting things sometimes get as many as twelve people.
+You know, some of these protesters that are out protesting things sometimes get as many as 12 people.

-We're expecting this is this is uh the time with Hazleton, and the ACLU should be there.
+This is the time with Hazelton, and the ACLU should be there.

 This is our seventh rally.